9 Kubota L3901 Problems and Quick Fixes

 The spark plug creates an electrical current to ignite the fuel.
 So, it should be in the proper condition to initiate combustion.

 Similarly, defective cells may render your battery unable to store charge.
+If you need a new charger, check out the list of the best battery charger for lawn mowers.

 The Fix